 If you cannot access the email or log into your original account with Facebook, Google or Apple, the best thing to do is to create a new account.
 You can search for your original account to view your profile then save the same Pins and follow the same people with your new account.

 Deactivate or disconnect the account you accidentally created

 If you created a new account with an email address, you can deactivate the account.

-If you created a new account with Facebook or Google, you can update the account linked to your social media.
+If you created a new account with Facebook, Google or Apple account, you can update the account linked to your social media.